Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    ``if "AWS_ACCESS_KEY_ID" not in os.environ``, then I'd require the parameter store values.
 The region should match with your S3 bucket region.
 If not, then you'll still want to manually set it with a Parameter Store value.
+6. If you recall from `Setting up Credentials`_, we made a path prefix there for our resource.
+The point of having it there was so that we restrict our EC2 instance from seeing other environment variables not designated for this project to see.
+Double check your path prefix is the same.

 .. _config/settings/base.py: ./config/settings/base.py
 .. _config/settings/production.py: ./config/settings/production.py